asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

 qiime tools view paired-end-demux.qzv
 ```

 You can generate the metadata file.
-It is a tabulated text file, in which the first line indicates the different fields (name of sample, mouse models, treatment...).
+It is a tabulated text file, in which the first row indicates the different fields (name of sample, mouse models, treatment...).
 The first column (#SampleID) always corresponds to the sample name (same name used in the samplemanifest file).

 <br>